 1. Educate employees about cybersecurity

-Cybersecurity awareness among employees is crucial as informed individuals can identify and mitigate the risks of bot attacks early on, acting as the first line of defense by recognizing suspicious activities and adhering to security protocols to prevent unauthorized access or data breaches.
+Cybersecurity awareness among employees is crucial because informed individuals can identify and mitigate the risks of bot attacks early on, acting as the first line of defense by recognizing suspicious activities and adhering to security protocols to prevent unauthorized access or data breaches.

-2. Implement multi-factor authentication
+2. Implement multifactor authentication

 3. Curate allowlists and blocklists